 This is offered by the Community Action Partnership of Lake County.
 Financial assistance and cash grants are provided on a one-time basis to individuals and families who qualify for the emergency program.
-The funds can be used to pay an energy bill, rent, or for a health care expense or medical bill.
+The funds will be used to pay an energy bill, rent, or for a health care expense or medical bill.

-The agency also operates a Food Pantry and a Thrift Shop on site that assist with providing free clothing and other housing needs.
+- The agency also operates a Food Pantry and a Thrift Shop on site that assist with providing free clothing and other housing needs.
 These facilities are open to clients based on need or through referral from other local social service agencies or charities.

+- Energy bill assistance - LIHEAP and weatherization is also offered by community action.
 Assistance for energy bills is available in two separate components from Community Action Partnership of Lake County.
 They are noted below.
 (847) 249-4330.

 The LIHEAP program was designed to assist low to moderate income households with paying for a portion of their winter energy bills and expenses.
 The LIHEAP program provides a one-time annual cash grant to qualified.
 The grant is used to pay heating and utility bills.

 The program includes insulating attics, repairing and replacing heating systems and furnaces, weather-stripping, installing storm windows, caulking and making other minor home repairs or improvements.
 These home improvements will in effect increase the energy efficiency of the home, and they will thereby reduce the amount of energy that is needed to either heat and cool homes.
 Contact the community action agency to apply.